 Skip to main content

-Team member roles in HoneyBook
+About team member roles and permissions in HoneyBook

 When adding a team member to your company, assign role permissions based on the level of access appropriate for their work.
-Team members are available for HoneyBook Essentials and Premium plan members.

 All roles